 How CWU is managing the public health emergency

-As we look toward the spring and summer quarters — and eventually fall 2021 — the university will continue to monitor the situation closely, in close coordination with the Kittitas County Public Health Department.
+As we look toward the fall quarter, the university will continue to monitor the situation closely, in close coordination with the Kittitas County Public Health Department.

 These FAQ pages are a resource for students, parents, and employees to learn more about how COVID-19 is affecting university operations, commencement, travel, online learning, and more.
 The information included here is not intended to be all-encompassing and should not be seen as providing medical or legal advice.

 CWU’s trained team of professionals receives guidance from health experts at the federal, state and local levels, placing a priority on the safety of our employees, students, and surrounding communities.
 Our eight university sites and centers are following protocols set forth at their host community college, school district, or military base.